microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationProxyConnectorGroup.md

 ```

 ## Description
-the New-EntraApplicationProxyConnectorGroup cmdlet creates a new Application Proxy connector group.
+The New-EntraApplicationProxyConnectorGroup cmdlet creates a new Application Proxy connector group.

 ## Examples